Hulkenberg to race at British GP after Perez tests positive - WHIZ News

 The 32-year-old Hulkenberg lost his seat at Renault for this season so was available when Racing Point team principal Otmar Szafnauer made the call.

+“One, we had to find him, and then we had to get him to England, then we needed a super licence and then we needed a negative virus test,” Szafnauer said.
+“So a lot of things had to happen and it came together with about 15 minutes to go.”

-The German was immediately back in action for the first time since November, driving in first practice on Friday at Silverstone, where no fans are attending due to the pandemic restrictions.
+The German was immediately back in action for the first time since November, finishing ninth in first practice on Friday at Silverstone, where no fans are attending due to the pandemic restrictions.

 “I was on my way to the Nürburgring for another racing project when the call from Otmar came,” Hulkenberg said.
 “That was less than 24 hours ago, so it feels a bit surreal for me right now, but I like a good challenge and this is certainly one.